klikknpro/router-cc-exam/README.md

 - users can login using their Google account
   - and register with a username
 - logged in users can save this route (with all relevant data) into their private profile page
-  - saved routes can be edited
+  - saved routes can be made public (for "Feed" in v2.0.0)

 ## Planned features of version 2.0.0

-- loading mask while the map is loading
 - browse public routes (shared by users)
 - filter public routes
 - display a "T-Factor" based on how difficult were the weather conditions on your ride
 - display wind direction
-- display a map for each saved route (on My Routes)
-  - possibly with weather data
+- dockerize front-end, back-end, database, and run on Digital Ocean

 ## Setup requirements